 Continental Divide Trail – April 30, 2009

 Everyone was in a staggered line behind me.
-I turned to see white sun hats weaving in and out of the scrub brush.
-Everyone but Katie was making good time, since it was a town day.
+I saw white sun hats weaving in and out of the scrub brush.
+Everyone but Katie was making good time since it was a town day.
 Katie had disappeared into the desert.

-I could feel sweat soaked bandages slipping around on my feet, and had settled among some brush to dry out my socks, and apply fresh dressings.
-Within a few minutes, I had laid out my socks and shoes across all the bushes and rocks within reach, as I attempted to keep them up out of the dirt while they dried.
+I could feel sweat-soaked bandages slipping around on my feet and had settled among some brush to dry out my socks and apply fresh dressings.
+Within a few minutes, I laid out my socks and shoes across all the bushes and rocks within reach as I attempted to keep them out of the dirt while they dried.

 “Your sign was the vultures circling,” I said as I glanced up at him.

-“I don’t know how you walk on those things,” he said with a grimace.
+“I don’t know how you walk on those things,” he said grimly.

 “They get numb after a few minutes.
 That’s why I keep moving and don’t stop walking.
 Stopping and starting is when it hurts the most.”

-Mr. K just shook his head and raised his hand to cover his eyes, as he squinted into the hot haze behind him.
+Mr. K shook his head and raised his hand to cover his eyes as he squinted into the hot haze behind him.

 “I see Robbie thrashing his way in our direction,” he said with a chuckle.
 Robbie always hiked on the edge of desperation.
 Desperate for water.
 Desperate to get out of the sun.
-Desperate just to stop.
+Desperate to stop.
 He usually seemed to be in the final frantic throws of some desperate hiking plight.
-Once settled, rested and hydrated though, he was quite jolly, with his wide grin and shiny bald head.
+Once settled, rested, and hydrated, though, he was quite jolly with his wide grin and shiny bald head.
 Robbie might get his new “trail name.”
-I kind of liked “Mood Ring.”
+I liked “Mood Ring.”
 His head color indicated his state of being.
 The more desperate he became, the redder his head glowed.
 Granted, some of this could probably be attributed to the sun, but most of it appeared to be blood pressure.

 “Holy crap!
 I hope we are stopping,” Robbie gasped out as he slowed to a stop.
-He glanced at me sitting in the bushes, and promptly dropped his pack and collapsed on it.
-Mr. K was still trying to clear out a level, rock free spot to settle.
-We were all several days in to the hike – dry, scorched and filthy, and Mr. K still appeared neat and dapper.
-He was amazing like that, with his tan cargo pants, muted yellow button up shirt, and still white sun hat.
+He glanced at me sitting in the bushes, promptly dropped his pack, and collapsed on it.
+Mr. K was still trying to clear a level, rock-free spot to settle.
+Several days into the hike, we were dry, scorched, and filthy, and Mr. K still appeared neat and dapper.
+He was amazing with his tan cargo pants, muted yellow button-up shirt, and still-white sun hat.
 He was a natural dirt repellant.